PELOTON: A REVIEW

 Unsurprisingly, this American sensation quickly made waves in the UK and people are hooked.
 Including me.

 The solid quality of the build, slick interface and helpful data the bike provides are more than enough to warrant its premium price tag in my opinion, but I do enjoy the classes.
-There are several coaches to choose from – all from varied backgrounds with different teaching methods to help you to achieve your goals – and you’ll soon find your favourite.
+There are dozens of coaches to choose from – all from varied backgrounds with different teaching methods to help you to achieve your goals – and you’ll soon find your favourite.
 The coaches even give shout-outs to newcomers, send birthday wishes to participants, and congratulate those super-committed folks who have reached impressive milestones.

 Another plus is the anonymity the classes offer versus attending a spin class in person.
 It’s much easier to eliminate embarrassment (of not feeling good enough, being unfit, or not pedalling as fast as everybody else) when nobody knows who you are!